JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 ## OO Design Principles

 > _**[Sprint 1]** Name and describe the initial OO Principles that your team has considered in support of your design (and implementation) for this first Sprint._

+We have worked to implement single responsibility and low coupling into our project.
+This way, our classes only have one purpose in the project and do not become too overburdened.
+Our hope is to have a fluid program that has many moving parts, but work in high cohesion.
+As for low coupling, we have worked to ensure that we are not accessing classes unnecessarily to achieve a similar goal.
+We have refactored our project for this purpose.

 > _**[Sprint 2, 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._